 The episode "DW's Name Game" features Arthur melting after DW calls him "the ultimate insult" in a dream of hers.

 Arthur: Calling people names can be dangerous to their health.

 The sudden appearance of the giant alien (which was really just a prank by Arthur and Buster) in DW's window in "Arthur's First Sleepover."

 In the episode "Revenge Of The Chip" there's a scene where Arthur's mom is on the phone and at one point her head turns into a giant pair of lips.
 Talk about Body Horror!

 The episode "Arthur's Lost Library Book."
-Arthur loses a library book and has a series of disturbing nightmares as a result of his guilt, including one where a Ms. Turner (the librarian) forcibly pries him out of his bed via a chain and drags him to the library to be punished for losing the book.
+Arthur loses a library book and has a series of disturbing nightmares as a result of his guilt, including one where Ms. Turner (the librarian) forcibly pries him out of his bed via a chain and drags him to the library to be punished for losing the book.

-Ms. Turner: Next time, don't make me use the crank!
+Ms. Turner: Next time, don't make me USE THE CRANK!

 The episode "Locked In The Library" has plenty of disturbing imagery from Arthur's fear when he and Francine are trapped overnight in the library.

 Hell, imagine being shut in without food or contact for possibly two days.